jcolag/Uxuyu/README.md

 }
 ```

-The word wrap assumes that you're using a proportional font, and in the absence of specific font metrics, is just a guess.
+The word wrap assumes that you're using a proportional font, and in the absence of specific font metrics (Proton Native doesn't expose them, yet), is just a guess.

 ### Reading Messages